 When you decide to buy this machine, you must remember to prepare a spacious and cool place, guys.
-The reason is because the machine dries clothes by letting steam escape directly out of the vent pipe, ideally you should place it near a window for the best steam to escape into the air.
-A few other ways you can refer to is to lead the vent pipe outdoors, or leave the machine on the balcony.
+The reason is that the machine dries clothes by letting steam escape directly out of the vent pipe, ideally, you should place it near a window for the best steam to escape into the air.
+A few other ways you can refer to are to lead the vent pipe outdoors or leave the machine on the balcony.
 Those who have a tight laundry room should not use this type of dryer.

 I tried through the dryers and found that the vent is the fastest dryer.
 In times of urgent need for one or two items, 10 to 15 minutes can be used.
 Usually, each batch of washing takes about 30 minutes, 45 minutes or 1 hour to dry completely.

-Due to the use of very hot temperatures for drying, clothes dried with vented dryers tend to be more wrinkled and wrinkled than heat pump dryers.
-Therefore, companies often offer solutions to reduce wrinkles and in fact it helps to partially solve this wrinkles.
-However, in my experience, with a vented dryer, it will iron clothes.
-It's also normal, no machine will dry out completely.
+Due to the use of very hot temperatures for drying, clothes dried with vented dryers tend to be more wrinkled and wrinkled than with heat pump dryers.
+Therefore, companies often offer solutions to reduce wrinkles and in fact, it helps to partially solve these wrinkles.
+However, in my experience, a vented dryer will iron clothes.
+It’s also normal, no machine will dry out completely.